predeanalyst/pancakeswap-sniping/pancakeswap-swap-bot/README.md

 Hey,

 If you want to snipe and swap tokens for fun and profits check out my bot that I built on BSC.
-It can snipe newly added tokens and swap tokens using Pancakeswap (The one and only) .
+This bot can be used for swing trading and swapping already listed coins.

 # HOW TO RUN